Contract Types

 - Each row at level N (N > 0) must have a parent_id

-- The root level of the dimension hierarchy should have an entry with id "other".
+- The root level of the dimension hierarchy must have an entry with id "other".

-Each sub-level should have a sibling entry with id "other_
+Each sub-level must have a sibling entry with id "